PhilippRados/PShell/README.md

    $ docker build -t testing_container . # have to setup docker container for tests to run in
    $ make integration_tests              # starts running integration tests in testing_container
    ```
+## Contribution
+If you find any bugs or some other kind of issue it would be great if you can open an issue.
+If you want you can of course also contribute with PRs which should just pass all tests to make sure they don't break anything.

 ## Future Work
 - [ ] Implement local session ENV-variables using `export` and `echo $SOME`
 - [ ] Have builtin command to search through past commands' output